Dubai Parks and Resorts Theme Park

 If you're into theme parks, Dubai Parks and Resorts needs to be on your bucket list.
 This is heaven on Earth for kids and adults who are in touch with their inner kid.

 Dubai Parks and Resorts is a multi-stage, mega-development that was built over several years that offers attractions and amusement park diversion in three different theme parks: Motiongate Dubai, Bollywood Parks Dubai, and Legoland Dubai.
 The development also features Riverland, with places to eat and shop; the Lapita Hotel, which sports a Polynesian theme; and Legoland Water Park.
-So whether you dig thrills, Lego, Bollywood, the movies, or water fun, this huge park has you covered.
+Whether you dig thrills, Lego, Bollywood, the movies, or water fun, this huge park has you covered.

 The park officially opened in December 2016.
 Still to come as of 2017: the Six Flags Dubai theme park, scheduled to open in late 2019, and a Lego-themed hotel.
 It even has its own theme song, "All the Wonders of the Universe," by Alan Menken.